cybercongress/cybercongress/blog/2020-06-30-euler-foundation-1.md

 4A) The second part of the governance is for GOL holders.
 As GOLs are ERC-20 tokens and euler\~Foundation is an Aragon-based DAO, the governance process happens on Ethereum.
 This part gives the participants the possibility to govern the donated ETH

-5) euler\~Foundatin is the cornerstone of Cyber.
-It is up to it to make Cyber `a thing` on the blockchain market and in the search realm of the internet via collective decisions without any CEOs and\or jurisdictions (please note that no legal foundations backing either, Euler and\or Cyber Foundation exist.
-There are also non of this BS in the network itself, everything is managed by the users, DAOs, economics, and code)
+5) The euler\~Foundation is the cornerstone of Cyber.
+It is up to it to make Cyber `a thing` on the blockchain market and in the search realm of the internet via collective decisions without any CEOs and\or jurisdictions (please note that no legal foundations backing either Euler and\or Cyber Foundation exist.
+There is also none of this BS in the network itself, everything is managed by the users, DAOs, economics, and code)

-6) Another part of the euler\~Foundation is its ability to have apps.
-Like the evangelist app (Cybers ambassador program).
+6) Another part of the euler\~Foundation is its ability to have apps, like the evangelist app (Cybers ambassador program).
 This lets you use web3 mechanics, [apply for the ambassador program](https://cyber.page/evangelism), and earn rewards from the Foundation

 ## Call to action

-In essence, all of this means that right now, GOL token holders are in charge of the donated ETH to the euler\~Foundation.
+All of this means that right now, GOL token holders are in charge of the donated ETH to the euler\~Foundation.
 It is now up to them to [kick off](https://mainnet.aragon.org/#/eulerfoundation/0x47cab484d85ff17c7849d0c198b5313db672f4ce/) the decision process of what to do with the modest donated sum.
 Should it be invested to gain more ETH?
 Should it be spent on security?
 Should it be given away to community members that have blue eyes?
 And so on.

 We call upon GOL holders to use [Aragon's UI](https://mainnet.aragon.org/#/eulerfoundation/0x47cab484d85ff17c7849d0c198b5313db672f4ce/), make proposals, think of ideas and to start making search great again!

-Come and explorer euler\~Foundation on Aragon here: [https://mainnet.aragon.org/#/eulerfoundation/](https://mainnet.aragon.org/#/eulerfoundation/)
+Come and explorer the euler\~Foundation on Aragon here: [https://mainnet.aragon.org/#/eulerfoundation/](https://mainnet.aragon.org/#/eulerfoundation/)

 Connect your ETH account, which has GOL tokens, and use the UI to create proposals and vote on them.
 Check out the finance and the tokens tabs.
 Explore the surroundings.
 Be active!
 There is no legal entity here, but only the agent of the DAO, its balances, and the token holders.
 It is now you who is in charge.
 Let's make decentralization decentralized!